stenagam/demo-federated-module-login/host-1-idp/README.md

 # Host 1 IDP (Keycloak)

-This is an example of preconfigured keycloak server that runs on port `8000`, have one OAuth 2 client configured with client ID `host1`.
+This is an example of preconfigured keycloak server that runs on port `8000`, preconfigured to have a realm called `host1` and a OAuth 2 client ID `host1`.

 - Client ID: `host1`
 - Authorization Endpoint: `http://localhost:8000/auth/realms/host1/protocol/openid-connect/auth`